marcelocd/folcrawler/README.md

 ```
 Create a new gemset for the application:
 ```
-rvm gemset create folcrawler
+$ rvm gemset create folcrawler
 ```
-Switch to the required ruby version with the new created gemset:
+Switch to the required ruby version among with the new created gemset:
 ```
 $ rvm 3@folcrawler
 $ rvm current
 ```

-Then install the needed gems (while skipping any gems needed only in production):
+Then, install the gems (while skipping any gems needed only in production):

 ```
 $ bundle install --without production